Whatsapp Icon

 Shorter Recovery Times: Typically, patients undergoing a lumpectomy experience shorter recovery times compared to those who undergo a mastectomy.
 Because the procedure is less invasive, individuals can often return to their normal daily activities more quickly, reducing the overall impact of the treatment process on their lives.

 Effectiveness for Early-Stage Cancer: Lumpectomy is most effective for patients diagnosed with early-stage breast cancer.
-When combined with other treatments such as radiation therapy, it has been shown to be as effective as mastectomy in preventing the recurrence of cancer, giving patients confidence in their treatment choice.
+When combined with other treatments such as radiation therapy, it is as effective as mastectomy in preventing the recurrence of cancer, giving patients confidence in their treatment choice.

 A Less Invasive Option: As a less invasive procedure, lumpectomy can significantly reduce the physical and emotional stress associated with cancer treatment.
 This approach minimizes surgical trauma and can lead to a more manageable post-surgery experience.